BasThomas/basthomas.github.io/_posts/2021-12-27-getting-started-voiceover.md

 I've received quite a few questions along the lines of "I'm a developer/quality assurance engineer / ... and am interested in accessibility; where do I start?"

 I wanted to write some thoughts on this topic.
-For one, because I think it others than the people that have reached out to me would be interested, and to have something to reference.
+For one, because I think it's others than the people that have reached out to me would be interested in, and to have a reference for those reaching out.

 <!--more-->